alex-esc/posts/policy.md

 The website's author does not collect any information from users, however third parties do collect statistics via cookies on this page but _you can easily opt out_ or block information collecting scripts or cookies.

 **Third parties who collect data:** The main third party that collects data is the website host, GitHub: According to [GitHub's privacy policy][ghpp], they may collect Technical Information from visitors, including logs of visitor IP addresses, to maintain the security and integrity of the website and service.
-Content from embedded third parties ,like in-line YouTube videos or images hosted on Imgur, may collect information of their own.
+Content from embedded third parties, like in-line YouTube videos or images hosted on Imgur, may collect information of their own.
 The amount of embedded content is kept to a minimum to avoid third party data collection, if embedded content is necessary the terms of service and privacy policy of their services apply.

 [ghpp]: https://help.github.com/en/articles/github-privacy-statement